sbabic/swupdate/doc/source/swupdate.rst

 - LUA: liblua and the development headers.
 - libz, libcrypto are always linked.
 - libconfig: it is used by the default parser.
+- libarchive (optional) for archive handler
+- libjson (optional) for JSON parser

+New handlers can add some other libraries to the requirement list - check if you need all handlers in case you get build errors, and drop what you do not need.

 Building with Yocto
 -------------------